ironbar/orangutan/reports/04_Modeling.md

 I have decided to launch a megatrain with train_014_fpoagi_500 configuration.
 I will be using 8 environments and 16 arenas just like in that training and a buffer of 65k.
 The main difference is model architecture.
 If RAM permits I could launch another equivalent training.
 This change implies that I will be using x4 more data during training and the buffer size will be x8.
+However RAM usage is about 45 GB so there is not room for another training.

 <!---